wlkgreta/embark-performance-training/README.md

 ## Description

 The goal of this project was to create increased visibility for Embark Performance Training by creating their first website.
 From start to finish, Figma wireframes to functioning website, I collaborated with the business owner on branding and design.
-The site is still in production.
-Once the site is complete, I will connect to custom domain and track site traffic and events using Google Analytics.
+We also created and connected the site to a custom domain and host through Github Pages.
+Recently added to Google Search Console and will track site data using Google Analytics.

 ## Technologies